 Isometric Mid-Thigh Pull Strength Standards Calculator

-Isometric Mid-Thigh Pull standards compare a normalized weighted-hold score with Endura-reviewed thresholds for this exact isometric hold, where Novice starts at 0.5x bodyweight for men and 0.35x bodyweight for women and Elite starts at 1.6x bodyweight for men and 1.2x bodyweight for women.
+Under strict Isometric Mid-Thigh Pull strength standards, Novice starts around 0.5x bodyweight for men and 0.35x for women, while Elite starts around 1.6x for men and 1.2x for women using the normalized 60-second weighted-hold score.

 Understanding Your Isometric Mid-Thigh Pull Score